suryajeetlondhe/flutter_interview_questions/README.md

 This shows a blue home icon.

 ---

-94) Explain briefly how you will deploy a Flutter app to the Google Play/App Store?
+94.Explain briefly how you will deploy a Flutter app to the Google Play/App Store?
+---
-    Here’s a step-by-step guide to deploy a Flutter app to both the Google Play Store and the Apple App Store.
+Here’s a step-by-step guide to deploy a Flutter app to both the Google Play Store and the Apple
+    App Store.

 ✅ Deploy to Google Play Store (Android)